 Zero waste is an ethical and cost-efficient approach that all manufacturers should employ.
 Dell’s zero waste guiding principles, and the strategies we execute to follow them, are bringing us closer to a truly waste-free process – and a circular economy.

 Dell employs highly efficient manufacturing and operational processes that reduce waste.
-For example, our global manufacturing and fulfilment facilities continue to maintain a high recycle and reuse rate of around 99 percent of non-hazardous solid waste.
+For example, our global manufacturing and fulfillment facilities continue to maintain a high recycle and reuse rate of around 99 percent of non-hazardous solid waste.

 Upstream and downstream